MISS COOKBOOK

 Bio -

-Abigail married John Adams when she was 19.
-He was a lawyer, an they lived in Boston.
+• Abigail married John Adams when she was 19.
+He was a lawyer, and they lived in Boston.
 They had five children together, including future President, John Quincy Adams.

-Abigail understood politics.
-When John was based at the 1st Continental Congress and when he was minister to France, he and Abigail wrote letters frequently to each other, giving us an understanding of her keen political thoughts.
-Later, throughout John’s presidency, Abigail was a strong influence on political issues, particularly for Women’s Rights.
+• Abigail understood politics.
+When John was based at the 1st Continental Congress and when he was minister to France, he and Abigail wrote letters frequently to each other, giving us an insight into her understanding of politics.
+Later, throughout John's presidency, Abigail was a strong influence on political issues, particularly for Women's Rights.

 Molasses Raisin Cookies

-Molasses raisin cookies and cakes were a favorite at the White House during this time period.
-Molasses and dried fruits were easy to use to sweeten desserts, when sugar wasn’t always available.
+Molasses raisin cookies and cakes were a favorite at First Lady Abigail Adams's White House during this time period.
+Molasses and dried fruits were easy to use to sweeten desserts, when sugar was not always available.

 Ingredients